 I have tried out quite a few different rooms at Kamalaya!
-My second stayed in two different room types on this stay due to availability.
+My second trip to this wellness retreat Thailand I stayed in two different room types on this stay due to availability.

 The first was the standard hillside room – I also stayed in one of these my first and third visits albeit different rooms.
 There is a good sized queen bed with good quality sheets and duvet – no flat sheet.

 There was an outdoor shower which was lovely – however, it did dispense only cold water.
 The toilet was separate which was convenient for sharing.

 There was also a lovely L shaped couch which was big enough for both of us to stretch out comfortably.
 The bathroom was much bigger and we had quite a big outdoor space with a lounge and table and chairs.

-The rooms are lovely with good quality furnishings.
+The rooms at Kamalaya are lovely with good quality furnishings.
 The lovely cotton Kamalaya robes are provided with all of them as are slippers.
 There are also full toiletries.

 What sorts of facilities are on offer at Kamalaya Thailand?

 You can lie by this pool but it seems to be less popular than the beach and the second pool.
 This is a pool you can paddle in and cool down but laps aren’t really an option.

 The second pool is massive and located next to the gym on the other side of Kamalaya.
 There are loads of lovely places to sit and lie and lots of options on seating type and location.

-The gym is also only three years old and is over two levels.
+The Kamlaya gym is also only three years old and is over two levels.
 The running/step etc machines all have fantastic views.
 The weights are all downstairs and they have a fantastic selection of equipment.

 Underneath the pool is a fantastic steam room.
-Once you are out you can either hop in the shower or if you are really brave jump into the rather cold plunge pool!
+Once you are out you can either hop in the shower or if you are really brave jump into the rather cold plunge pool.

-Within the wellness centre is another steam cavern and then three different jacuzzi sized pools of different water temperatures – each with a stunning view!
+Within the wellness centre is another steam cavern and then three different jacuzzi sized pools of different water temperatures – each with a stunning view.

 The Kamalaya gift shop is located next to the Soma restaurant.
 It has some lovely items if you want a classy souvenir to take home.

-The library is located a bit down from the reception area.
+The Kamalaya library is located a bit down from the reception area.
 There are several computers in here plus a great selection of books and newspapers.